Exact Solutions with Asymptotically Flat Galactic Rotation Curves: Construction of the galactic spacetime solution

 Let us consider a spherically symmetric static model for the galactic halo, in line with the standard assumption ($ G=1=c$):

 The Einstein equations read:

 Let us also note the trace equation, given by:

 The above system, with the variables $f(r),~g(r),~\rho(r),~P_r (r)$ and $P_\theta (r)$, is underdetermined.
 This reflects a generic property of Einstein gravity in presence of a nontrivial stress-energy tensor.
-Hence, we need two additional conditions to solve the system.
+Hence, we need two additional conditions to close the system.
+These are discussed next.